snorkem/Post_Utilities/readme.md

 # Post Production Utilities

-A playground of Python tools that'll make your post-production life way easier! 🎬✨
+A playground of Python tools I cobbled together using brains + a little claude.ai that'll make your post-production life way easier! 🎬✨
+Some of the scripts have GUI versions that you can use if you're less comfortable with terminal.
+All these were developed primarily for use on MacOS systems.

 ## The Toolbox